Page content

 It also challenges long-established positions: Can a more activist industrial policy be truly pro-competitive?
 Does an overhaul of industrial policy also necessitate an overhaul of competition policy?
 Do European firms have a scale disadvantage and is the EU merger regime the culprit?
 What is the appropriate role for competition authorities where industrial policy instruments are sharpened and emboldened?
 What should they not do?

-The Pros and Cons 2025 conference will invite alternative answers to these questions by prominent scholars, regulators and private practitioners.
+The Pros and Cons 2025 conference invited alternative answers to these questions by prominent scholars, regulators and private practitioners.

-A keynote address introduces the theme, which is followed by three panels.
+A keynote address introduced the theme, which was followed by three panels.

 Reinhilde Veugelers, Professor at KU Leuven